 The 2018 Winter Ball Recipients

 Annie Luscko is first and foremost a mother to her three amazing children Bella (age 12), Joseph (age 9) and Anthony (age 5).
 Born and raised in Historical Plymouth Annie is one of sixchildren.
-She taught preschool for ten years at Pilgrim Childcare and Preschool in Duxbury and at South Shore Head Start after receiving her Bachelor’s degree in Psychology and Social Work last year.
+She taught preschool for ten years at Pilgrim Childcare and Preschool in Duxbury and at South Shore Head Start.
+She is working toward her Bachelor’s degree in Psychology and Social Work.

 In November 2016 Annie was feeling very tired and sluggish and went to see her doctor.
 Initially she was treated for gastrointestinal issues, but after finding a lump above her left breast she was correctly diagnosed with stage 3, grade 3 breast cancer in March, 2017.
 Aggressive chemo treatments began immediately with surgeries to place a port as well as a double mastectomy followed by an eight week recovery.
 Since her diagnosis, Annie has faced hair loss, various illnesses, complications, hospital stays, blood draws, IV fluids given, random rashes and fevers, and MRIs and scans.

 Currently, Annie’s treatment includes a less strong medicine which will be administered every three weeks until May 2018 and her hair is now beginning to come back in a bit.
 Come May, Annie will be reevaluated.
 For now, Annie’s main focus is giving her children the best possible life she can and teaching them to lead with kindness and to go out of their way to help others.
 She feels very lucky to be surrounded by her amazing family and friends who have stepped forward to help with so much including new friend and former Winter Ball recipient Kerri Nangle Lydon who have given her lots of advice on their Duxbury beach walks!